dferry795/PTM-Analysis-Workflow/README.md

 The output file of filter_IDR_by_PS.py is in data/ directory as ***MutFreq_in_IDR_and_PS.csv***

-## Fourth: Plotting IDRs along with mutations
+## Fourth: Plotting IDRs and Cancer-Associated, PTM-Disrupting Mutation Frequency

 Two main sources were used for plotting the disorder of proteins: DisProt (verified IDRs, https://disprot.org/download) and AIUPred (predicted IDRs and the confidence of the prediction, https://aiupred.elte.hu/).
 If the verified regions and predicted regions contradicted each other, we prioritized the verified data.
 One example of this is KRAS.
 AIUPred predicts no IDRs in KRAS; however, there are verified IDRs in KRAS from DisProt.
 We prioritized DisProt data because the data are verified.